 Scolari vividly demonstrates the diversity of representational forms devised through the centuries, and shows how each one reveals something that is lacking in the others.

 Massimo Scolari is a prominent architectural historian and an artist, writer, and teacher.
 Currently Davenport Visiting Professor at the Yale School of Architecture, he has taught at Istituto Universitario di Architettura di Venezia, Cornell University, Cooper Union, Harvard University’s Graduate School of Design, Institute for Architecture and Urban Studies New York, Technische Universität Wien, and other institutions.

 “ [A]n excellent resource for artists, architects, and historians.
-And, finally, what Oblique Perspective does achieve is to underscore the need for a more comprehensive study, or perhaps even many studies.”—Nancy Goldring, Architect's Newspaper
+And, finally, what Oblique Drawing does achieve is to underscore the need for a more comprehensive study, or perhaps even many studies.”—Nancy Goldring, Architect's Newspaper

 “The text, extraordinarily illustrated, vividly demonstrates Scolari's thesis, while proposing a fascinating journey through different cultures.”—David H. Falagán, Arquilecturas